PEMF for Arthritis: How It Works, Best Devices & Weekly Plan

 When it comes to treating arthritis with PEMF, not all devices are the same.

-The right choice depends on your specific needs.
-First, ask yourself: do you need targeted relief for a specific joint, or are you looking for full-body treatment?
+First, ask yourself: Do you need targeted relief for a specific joint, or are you looking for full-body treatment?

 The answer will help determine which PEMF device is best for you.
 Let’s break down your options so you can find the perfect fit for lasting arthritis relief.

 1. PEMF Mats